abdelgzali/cryptonnect-web/README.md

 \
 **To get started in the project directory, you can run:**

+*Install required dependencies*
 ```
 npm install
 ```
-Installs required dependencies

 \
+*Run the app in the development mode.*
 ```
 npm run
 ```
-Runs the app in the development mode.

 Open http://localhost:3000 to view it in the browser.